| MARGINS Theoretical and Experimental Institute:

 on the basis of relevance to the workshop topic, quality of past research,

 and proposed research interests to be discussed during the workshop.
+8.0 INTERNATIONAL PARTICIPANTS The conveners recognize the importance of international participation

 in the TEI from Europe, Canada, Australia, and particularly locations